Who is God’s (Jehovah’s) Witness?

 14 “To the angel of the church in Laodicea write: “The Amen, the Faithful and True Witness, the Head of God’s creation, says these things:

 High Priest Jesus Christ is God’s Witness.
-Notice that Jesus spoke in singular and not plural.
+Notice in Revelation Chapter 1 that Jesus is spoken of in ‘singular’ terms and not ‘plural’.

-In the Book of Hebrews we are told to look to the Temple arrangement in the past that was constructed according to God’s instruction to understand the Heavenly temple arrangement.
+In the Book of Hebrews, we are told to look to the Temple arrangement in the past to understand the Heavenly Temple arrangement.
+That physical temple was constructed according to God’s instructions as a shadow of the Heavenly Temple.

 1 Now in the things which we are saying, the main point is this.
 We have such a high priest, who sat down on the right hand of the throne of the Majesty in the heavens,